dwyl/javascript-todo-list-tutorial/README.md

 ![update-initial-model-to-9](https://cloud.githubusercontent.com/assets/194400/25780667/c84d0bf4-3323-11e7-929d-2019f5face2c.png)

-You have just seen how easy it is to set the "_initial state_" in an App built with the Elm Architecture. <
+You have just seen how easy it is to set the "_initial state_" in an App built with the Elm Architecture. <br />
-This

 ### 5. Read Through & Break Down the Code in the Example